Cheap Liability Car Insurance in New York

 New York’s Minimum Liability Laws

-Drivers in New York must carry at least the following minimum liability coverage:
+Drivers in New York must carry at least the following minimum liability coverage (often shown as 25/50/10):

 • $25,000 bodily injury per person